 theory and maximize real-world experiences, examples, and case studies).

-is devoted to optimizing human performance and reducing human error.
+human factors is devoted to optimizing human performance and reducing

+human error.
+It incorporates the methods and principles of the behavioral

+and social sciences, engineering, and physiology.
+It is the applied

+science that studies people working together in concert with machines.
 It

-incorporates the methods and principles of the behavioral and social

-sciences, engineering, and physiology.
-It is the applied science that

-studies people working together in concert with machines.
-It embraces

-variables that influence individual performance and variables that
+embraces variables that influence individual performance and variables

 system design or inadequate operator training can contribute to individual

 human error that leads to system performance degradation.
 Further, it is